-Specific requirements for admission are discussed below.
+For specific requirements for admission see below.

 Applicants to this program must:

-- Follow the same procedures as freshmen applicants
+- Follow the same procedures as freshmen applicants.

-- Be recommended by their high school principal or counselor*
+- Be recommended by their high school principal or counselor*.

-- Secure written parental/guardian consent to participate in the program
+- Secure written parental/guardian consent to participate in the program.

-- Be on track to complete the college preparatory curriculum as outlined earlier in the admissions requirements
+- Be on track to complete the college preparatory curriculum as outlined earlier in the admissions requirements.

 * The principal or counselor recommending the student should submit appropriate course recommendations and a copy of the student’s high school transcript to the Office of Admissions.